wpscanteam/wpscan/README.md

 1.2 "Contributor" means each individual or legal entity that creates, contributes to the creation of, or owns WPScan.

-1.3 "WPScan Team" means WPScan’s core developers, an updated list of whom can be found within the CREDITS file.
+1.3 "WPScan Team" means WPScan’s core developers.

 ### 2. Commercialization